 But the brand's enthusiasm for NFTs continues.
 Starbucks is looking to roll out a loyalty program using NFT, premium brands like Gucci and Tiffany are getting in on the irreplaceable token action, and even M&Ms are releasing a new session.
 My boring candy version. to be.

 Cryptocurrencies have faced recessions before and are back.
 But the new NFT phenomenon faces a bigger challenge: brands believe in it, but consumers don't.
-This is a big problem that needs to be solved.
+This is a significant issue that requires resolution.